Configuration

 Configuration file

-The _flower.toml file contains the configuration settings for Flower.
+The .flower.toml file contains the main configuration settings for Flower.
 For a simple configuration using a built-in style, the file can be as simple as:

 style = "quarto-one-page"